 Which reusable water bottles are easiest to keep clean?

 The most eco-friendly water bottles are made of either stainless steel or glass wrapped with natural silicone, and according to Martha Stewart, they also happen to be the most germ-resistant.
-Plastic might look smooth but it grows bacteria much better than glass or metal.
+Plastic might look smooth, but it grows bacteria much faster than glass or metal.

 In terms of design types, Martha Stewart recommends against purchasing slide-top water bottles or any that have extra curves, crevices, or handholds, because that’s where germs can hide during cleaning.
 Straw-top bottles are a good choice because they are the easiest to take apart, which allows for individual cleaning of each separate piece.